yeti/signals/README.md

 ### Development

 1. To run the tests, just run `nosetests`.
-2. You can also run the tests with coverage: `nosetests --with-coverage --cover-package=yak_communication`
+2. You can also run the tests with coverage: `nosetests --with-coverage --cover-package=yak_communication --cover-inclusive`

 ### TODOs